ruman23/EncryptedTrafficAnalysis/README.md

 ## Project Overview

 This repository contains scripts and a limited dataset used for the paper titled **"Characterizing Encrypted Application Traffic through Cellular Radio Interface Protocol"**.
-The full dataset will be uploaded after the paper is published in a journal.

 ## Folder Structure